Living wage: Republic of Ireland

 It is calculated on the basis of the VPSJ's Minimum Essential Standard of Living (MESL) research, and set by the Living Wage Technical Group, benchmarked against the cost of minimum standard of living.
 It is supported by the political parties Sinn Féin, Labour and the Social Democrats, while Solidarity–People Before Profit recommend a living wage of €15.
 Aontú support a living wage, with different regional rates, and have also recommended a "living pension."

-It has been opposed by employers including Ibec and the Irish Small Firms Association (ISFA), while the supermarket chains Lidl and Aldi committed to pay all their employees the living wage in 2020.
+It has been opposed by employers, including Ibec and the Irish Small Firms Association (ISFA), while the supermarket chains Lidl and Aldi committed to pay all their employees the living wage in 2020.

-In 2021, the Low Pay Commission began to study the living wage, and to decide if there should be different living wages for different age categories or regions.
+In 2021, the Low Pay Commission began studying the living wage and deciding whether there should be different living wages for different age groups or regions.

 Asia Floor Wage

 Launched in 2009, Asia Floor Wage is a loose coalition of labour and other groups seeking to implement a Living Wage throughout Asia, with a particular focus on textile manufacturing.
-There are member associations in Bangladesh, Cambodia, Hong Kong S.A.R., India, Indonesia, Malaysia, Pakistan, the Philippines, Sri Lanka, Thailand and Turkey as well as supporters in Europe and North America.
-The campaign targets multinational employers who do not pay their developing world workers a living wage.
+There are member associations in Bangladesh, Cambodia, Hong Kong S.A.R., India, Indonesia, Malaysia, Pakistan, the Philippines, Sri Lanka, Thailand, and Turkey, as well as supporters in Europe and North America.
+The campaign targets multinational employers who do not pay their workers in the developing world a living wage.